Electromechanical cipher machine

 developed by Boris Hagelin

-in 1925, whilst working for Arvid Gerhard Damm's company
+in 1925, whilst working with Arvid Gerhard Damm for

 A.B.
 Cryptograph in Stockholm (Sweden).

-The B-21 was in production for many years, even after the activities had
+The machine was in production for many years, even after the activities had

 been taken over by Hagelin's own company A.B.
 Ingeniörsfirman Teknik (later: